 Joseph Advised His Family: He shared with them and spoke them.
 He gave them advice from having some experience from being in the land during the recent "lean years" and before then.
 He had some understanding and insight into how the Egyptians viewed shepherds.
 Joseph shared what he knew and understood about the culture and circumstances that his family was embarking on living within at that time.

-He coached them on what to say.
-He prepared them for being called before the king of Egypt.
+.
 He wanted to ensure that all of his people had their stories straight before they ever encountered or interacted with Pharaoh or any of his other officials.
 He wanted to make sure that no one made a mistake or brought about any trouble due to ignorance of what they had come into when they entered into Egypt.

 He would speak up for his family in the royal court and share what they all did for a living.
 Joseph had a prominent position and could share such information with Pharaoh without the ruler feeling that these outsiders would present a threat to his kingdom.